Article No. 714701

 Low temperatures, poor ventilation and high humidity delay drying.

-Longer drying times can improve the insulating effect.
+Longer drying times can improve the sealing effect.

-With up to 5% water or V 490 if required (up to 10% water for flow cup guns).
+With up to 5% water if required (up to 10% water for flow cup guns).

 Brush with acrylic bristles, flat brush, foam roller, airless/airmix spraying equipment, flow cup gun